-For fiscal purposes, the economic operator B1 should declare an acquisition in the recapitulative declarations regarding intra-community deliveries and aquisitions of goods (form 390 - VIES).
+For fiscal purposes, the economic operator B1 should declare an acquisition in the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES).

 1.3.7 Indirect trade

 Definition.
 Indirect trade concerns import or arrivals in a Member State of goods which are dispatched or exported without changing ownership to a resident of that Member State.
 Processing operations, where the change of ownership does not occur, are not considered as quasi transit.